UBC-Stat-ML/blangDoc/getting-started.md

 - and load it with ``--model.myVar.file my-observations.csv``.
 This will initialize ``myVar`` with a list of 4 real variables, where all of them except the third one are observed.

 In general, to get instructions on how to load observation for all the variables in the model, provide a dummy command line argument such as ``--help`` to get instructions printed when you run the model.
+This is also useful to create a template for ``configuration.txt``.

-When there are no command line argument provided, variables of type ``random`` are generally sampled by default (e.g. for ``RealVar``, ``IntVar``).
-However, sometimes blang needs to know more information in order to initialize unspecified variables.
-For example, in order to initialize a matrix, its dimensions need to be specified.
-To do so, you may use the ``?:`` syntax, exemplified in ``?:  createConstantReal(1.0/10.0)``.
-The meaning of this is: if a command line argument is provided, use it, if not, initialize the variable with the right hand side.
-The right hand side can be arbitrary [Xtend expressions](http://www.eclipse.org/xtend/documentation/203_xtend_expressions.html) (a superset of Java).
-The most common ones can be found in XXXXXXXXXXX
+When there are no command line argument provided, blang needs to know more information in order to initialize unobserved variables.
+For example, in order to initialize a latent matrix, its dimensions need to be specified.
+To do so, you should use the ``?:`` syntax, exemplified in ``?:  [1.0/10.0]``.
+The meaning of this expression is: if a command line argument is provided, use it to initialize the variable, if not, initialize the variable with the right hand side.
+The right hand side can be an arbitrary [Xtend expression](http://www.eclipse.org/xtend/documentation/203_xtend_expressions.html) (a superset of Java).
+The most common initialization functions can be found in [StaticUtils](https://github.com/UBC-Stat-ML/blangSDK/blob/master/src/main/java/blang/utils/StaticUtils.xtend).

-TODO: point to inits repo to create your own
+Note: when creating a new types, if you want to be able to condition on the values of this new type, you will need to implement a simple parser to read the data in.
+How this is done is detailed in [this repository](https://github.com/UBC-Stat-ML/inits).

 ### Running Monte Carlo simulation and using the posterior distribution

-TODO: results folder

-TODO: create your own???
+You may set the number of MCMC iterations using the command line argument ``--mcmc.nIterations``.

+Output is created in the folder ``results/latest``.
+Previous runs can be found in ``results/all``.
+Look in particular in the ``samples`` directory to find the Monte Carlo samples for each variable.

+The format is in [tidy](http://vita.had.co.nz/papers/tidy-data.pdf) csv format.
+The first column is always the Monte Carlo iteration index, and the last one, the value at that iteration.
+List will have one intermediate column for the index in the list.
+Matrices will have two intermediate columns, one for the row followed by one for the column.

+If too much output is produced, the output can be thinned using ``--mcmc.thinningPeriod 10``, where 10 means to print sample only once every 10 passes on the data.